Central African Republic–India relations: Indians in the CAR

-As on 8 December 2016, there are 66 Indians residing in CAR, of whom 45 are employed by the UN peacekeeping mission, MINUSCA.
-The rest of the community is primarily involved in trading activities.
+As on 8 December 2016, there were 66 Indians residing in CAR, of whom 45 were employed by the UN peacekeeping mission, MINUSCA.
+The rest of the community was primarily involved in trading activities.
+This number remained stable by September 2023, when the Indian government restated there were "about 60-70 Indians" in the country.

+2013 shooting

 On 26 March 2013, two Indians were shot dead and 6 injured when the vehicles they were traveling in were fired upon by French troops patrolling the Bangui M'Poko International Airport.
 The three vehicles carrying 15 Indians, as well as some Chad nationals, had reportedly attempted to enter the airport facility when they were attacked.
 According to the French military, troops assigned to protect the airport had just been fired upon by an "unknown source" when they spotted the three vehicles attempting to enter the airport.
 France claimed that the vehicles did not stop even after firing warning shots.
 Believing that the vehicles were attempting to forcibly enter the airport, French troops then intervened in what they described as a "particularly confusing situation" and opened fire on the vehicles.
 The injured were then transported to a French military hospital in Chad.

 French President François Hollande expressed distress at the death of innocents, as well as his regret and condolences over the killings.
 The French President promised to investigate the incident, and assured that the injured would receive treatment from French medical teams.
 In a letter to Prime Minister Manmohan Singh, Hollande stated that he had directed French troops in CAR to ensure the safety of the nearly 100 Indians in the country.